 LICENSED IN TEXAS | NEW MEXICO

 Matthew attended law school at the Southern Methodist University Dedman School of Law.
-Despite maintaining a full-time job while in law school and competing against students that were not working at all, Matthew maintained high grades and was ultimately invited to serve as a member of the SMU Law Review Association.
-This is an honor reserved for the highest performing members of the law school class.
+Despite maintaining a full-time job while in law school, Matthew maintained high grades and was ultimately invited to serve as a member of the SMU Law Review Association.
 In his final year, Matthew was chosen to serve as articles editor for the SMU Law Review.
+Ultimately, Matthew graduated with honors from SMU in 2013.

-Matthew graduated with honor from SMU Law School in 2013 and immediately joined Faddoul, Cluff, Hardy & Conaway.
-Since that time, Matthew has handled many cases for the firm, including cases with values in excess of a million dollars.
-Matthew has also tried numerous cases to verdict, giving him the skills needed to maximize his client’s recoveries.
+After graduation, Matthew immediately joined Faddoul, Cluff, Hardy & Conaway.
 Matthew is proud to represent the injured and to work with some of the most skilled and ethical attorneys in the business.

 Manuel H. Hernandez

-Manuel grew up in Mexico but received his formal education in the United States.
-Because he grew up on the border, Manuel is fluent in both English and Spanish–a skill that helps him better serve his clients.
+Because he grew up on the border of the U.S. and Mexico, Manuel is fluent in both English and Spanish–a skill that helps him communicate and understand his clients on a personal level.

 LICENSED IN TEXAS | NEW MEXICO